Yoshiaki Koizumi: Nintendo

 After Koizumi had joined Nintendo in April 1991, he was assigned to work on the manual for the action-adventure game, The Legend of Zelda: A Link to the Past for the Super Nintendo Entertainment System, for which he did the art, layout and writing.
 In the process, he conceived the game's backstory and the designs of the three goddesses and the star sign associated with them.
 For the sequel, The Legend of Zelda: Link's Awakening, he was again tasked with designing the manual.
-However, since work on the game had just begun, Koizumi wound up creating its entire story and came up with plot ideas such as the island in a dream.
+However, since work on the game had just begun, Koizumi would end up creating its entire story and came up with plot ideas such as the island in a dream.
 He also worked on the event design for the interactions with the villagers, wrote the owl's and the Wind Fish's lines and designed the bosses' behavioral patterns.
 Koizumi later experimented with a polygonal, side-scrolling remake of Zelda II: The Adventure of Link.
 Developed for the Super Nintendo Entertainment System, the prototype was based on chanbara action, a type of Japanese sword fighting.
 With Super Mario 64, Koizumi became assistant director and animated the 3D models, among others working on Mario's swimming movements in cooperation with director Shigeru Miyamoto.